Questions about psychedelic-assisted therapy in Denver

 What is psychedelic-assisted therapy?

-Psychedelic assisted therapy is typically conducted with the help of a trained psychotherapist and under the guidance of a medical professional.
+Psychedelic assisted therapy is typically conducted with the help of a trained psychotherapist and/or under the guidance of a medical professional.
 Therapy sessions often involve the use of substances such as ayahuasca, psilocybin, and LSD, and can help to provide a different perspective on difficult emotions and experiences, allowing for greater insight into one’s life.

 When will PSILOCYBIN-ASSISTED THERAPY BE AVAILABLE?